 Section E. Good Conduct Requirements.

 In addition to the eligibility requirements for membership, each member shall be charged with the responsibility of conducting himself or herself in a manner that is consistent with customary standards of good sportsmanship and respect for athletic traditions.
-No member shall be expelled for violation of these requirements except upon affirmative vote of TRIT’s Board, and after reasonable opportunity to be heard.
+No member shall be expelled for violation of these requirements except upon affirmative vote of TSTT’s Board, and after reasonable opportunity to be heard.

 Section F. Non-liability of Members.